greg-md/ng-facebook/README.md

 ### container

-You can also use directive for plugins inside scrolling container, such as div with scrollbar.
+You can also use directive for plugins inside scrolling container, such as div with scroll bar.
 Just pass the container element.

 _Example:_